0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/configure-ide.md

 	github.com/pqr/stv v0.20.1-beta
 )
 ```
 Earlier, it was required for all the projects to be in the GOPATH/src directory and all the project dependencies were downloaded to GOPATH/src.
-But with Go Modules acting as a dependency manager witha go.mod file in it, we can intialize our project anywhere and there is no need to keep it under GOPATH.
+But with Go Modules acting as a dependency manager with a go.mod file in it, we can initialize our project anywhere and there is no need to keep it under GOPATH.
 In such a case, all the dependencies are downloaded in the GOPATH/pkg/mod with the versioning coming into picture.
 Doing so keeps the project files separated from the GO source code.

 ### Enable Go Modules in a Project